Elallagui99/alx-system_engineering-devops/README.md

-this the read me file for the basic shell project
+this the read me file for Shell 3 project